bigfix/developer.bigfix.com/site/reference/types/string.md

 # hr &lt;string&gt; : html

-Creates a horizontal line tag with an option specfied by the string &lt;hr string/&lt;.
+Creates a horizontal line tag with an option specfied by the string &lt;hr string/&gt;.

 # html &lt;string&gt; : html

-Embeds the specified string between &lt;html&lt;&lt;/html&lt; tags.
+Embeds the specified string between &lt;html&gt;&lt;/html&gt; tags.

 # html &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;html&lt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;html&gt; tag modified by the first given string.

 # html of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;html&lt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;html&gt; tag.

 # html tag &lt;string&gt; of &lt;string&gt; : html